-Preparation of the Development Plan and other supporting policies, information or studies to guide future development and the use of land within West Lothian and which form the basis for making decisions on planning applications.
+Development Planning is the preparation of the Development Plan and other supporting policies, information or studies to guide future development and the use of land within West Lothian and which form the basis for making decisions on planning applications.

 The Development Plan sets out a vision of how West Lothian should develop in a sustainable way, it is used by us for making decisions on development proposals and should be used by you before you make or comment on a planning application.